suominen/kerb-sts/README.md

 ```
 kerb-sts -u username -p 'password' -d DOMAIN
 ```
-Based on the value of `username_password_auth_type` in your config file, this call with authenticate using NTLM, or will create a kerberos ticket for the inputted user and authenticate.
+Based on the value of `preferred_auth_type` in your config file, this call with authenticate using NTLM, or will create a kerberos ticket for the inputted user and authenticate.

 #### Keytab
 This script allows users to generate Kerberos tokens with Kerberos keytabs.
 Keytabs